-To see how your products rate for safety, I recommend checking out the Environmental Working Group's Skin Deep Cosmetic Safety Database and a newer site called Good Guide.
+To see how your products rate for safety, I recommend checking out the Environmental Working Group's Skin Deep Cosmetic Safety Database and a site called Good Guide.

 We've Decided to Bring the Goods to You…

-During our search for all-natural bathing and hand washing options, we stumbled upon a manufacturer, who in my opinion, is doing all the right things:
+During our search for bathing and hand washing options, we stumbled upon a manufacturer, who in my opinion, is doing all the right things:

 This manufacturer's products are all…

 - Totally non-toxic without any questionable ingredients

 - Made without petrochemicals, synthetic ingredients, sugars, or alcohol